-Amtrak has over 40 years of rich American history — and we’re proud of the efforts we’ve put into rail passenger service.
+Amtrak has more than 40 years of rich American history — and we’re proud of the efforts we’ve put into rail passenger service.
 Since our formation in 1971, we’ve worked ceaselessly to transform a classic form of transportation, preserving those aspects of train travel that are timeless, and modernizing those that are ripe for it.
 We’ve just completed a year of record ridership, and we’re on track for another — proof, if any is needed, that America’s longstanding love of travel still embraces our classic and storied mode of transportation in its modern form.

 Preserving the Train — and Improving It!

 When Amtrak took over intercity passenger service in 1971, the infant company faced a formidable set of challenges: equipment was aging and hard-run, ridership had declined for years, and nobody knew how even a tiny band of dedicated men and women could reinvent a nationwide network knitted together from 20 disparate services and railroads.

 In 1976, Amtrak took over most of the badly deteriorated lines between Washington, New York and Boston from the bankrupt Penn Central Railroad.
 To many, this was a liability, but we saw the potential inherent in a direct route that linked the population centers of the East Coast, and with a lot of hard work, we built it into a 125 mph railroad.
 In the 1990s, Amtrak began its program to bring high-speed rail to America with Acela Express.
 We rebuilt parts of the Northeast Corridor (NEC) and improved the electric overhead power system so that all of our trains would be faster; and we partnered with Bombardier Transportation and Alstom to bring fast, comfortable high-speed service to the Northeast.